rahatlou/CMP/README.md

 - More on Functions in python.
 Animated plots with matplotlib: [md](lec25/README.md), [examples](lec25/examples)

 - Numpy and array-oriented programming with ndarray.
 Example of random walk with arrays: [md](lec26/README.md)

+- Classes in python: inheritance and polymorphism: [md](lec27/README.md)